Asa12138/ReporterScore/README.md

 Inspired by the classic ‘RSA’, we developed the improved ‘Generalized Reporter Score-based Analysis (GRSA)’ method, implemented in the R package ‘ReporterScore’, along with comprehensive visualization methods and pathway databases.

 ‘GRSA’ is a threshold-free method that works well with all types of biomedical features, such as genes, chemical compounds, and microbial species.
-Importantly, the ‘GRSA’ supports multi-group and longitudinal experimental designs, because of the included multi-group-compatible statistical methods.
+Importantly, the ‘GRSA’ supports **multi-group and longitudinal experimental designs**, because of the included multi-group-compatible statistical methods.

 <img src="man/figures/1-workflow.png" width="100%" />